 History of Solar Energy

-There is a long history of solar energy in the USA.
-Photovoltaics have been used since the 1950s, and solar power plants have existed since the 1980s.
+There is a long history of solar energy in the U.S. Photovoltaics have been used since the 1950s, and solar power plants have existed since the 1980s.
 In addition, solar heating systems were developed and used more than one hundred years ago.
 In today's world, financial incentives and environmental issues are paving the way for a new era of solar energy where modern technology meets a strong economic demand.

 History of Solar Energy - Photovoltaics